muhammadusamabaig/REACT.JS-COVID-19-Tracker/README.md

 use for COVID Tracking [COVID-19 Tracker Demo](http://covidtracking.surge.sh/).
 ## CI/CD Pipe Line
-we create CI/CD Pipe Line and use githube workflow
+we have create CI/CD Pipe Line and use githube workflow